citp/privacy-policy-historical/h/ho/hom/homeagain.com.md

 **_Changes to this Privacy Notice_** **.**   We reserve the right to modify this Privacy Notice at any time, so please review it frequently.
 You can determine whether the Notice has changed by reviewing the date posted at the top.
 If we make any material changes to this Privacy Notice, we will post notice of the change on our Web site or notify you in other ways we deem appropriate to keep you informed of our information practices.

-**_Contact Us_** **.**   If you have questions or concerns regarding this Privacy Notice, you should contact our Privacy Officer at: Global Privacy Officer, Schering-Plough Corporation, 2000 Galloping Hill Road, Kenilworth, New Jersey 07033.
-E-mail: [privacyoffice@spcorp.com](mailto:privacyoffice@spcorp.com).
+**_Contact Us_** **.**   If you have questions or concerns regarding this Privacy Notice, you should contact our Privacy Officer at: Global Privacy Officer, Merck Animal Health, 556 Morris Ave., Summit, New Jersey 07901.
+E-mail: [merck_privacy_office@merck.com](mailto:merck_privacy_office@merck.com).

-If you have comments or questions about the HomeAgain® Program or trouble accessing your account, please contact us at: Home Again Customer Service, 556 Morris Avenue, S-5-2, Summit, NJ 07901 USA.
+If you have comments or questions about the HomeAgain® Program or trouble accessing your account, please contact us at: Home Again Customer Service, 56 Livingston Avenue, SP-R-3, Roseland, NJ 07068 USA.
 E-mail: [customerservice@homeagain.com](mailto:customerservice@homeagain.com), or call us at 1-888-HomeAgain (466-3242).